rmtsoa/ont_tutorial_pinfish/README.md

 # 3. Results

-This tutorial workflow will produce a rich description of your sequence library characteristics and the results from the Pinfish isoform analysis.
+This tutorial workflow will produce a rich description of your sequence library characteristics and will summarise the key results from the Pinfish isoform analysis.
 Please visit the tutorial page at [https://community.nanoporetech.com/knowledge/bioinformatics]( https://community.nanoporetech.com/knowledge/bioinformatics) for more information

 ******************